 If you’ve seen the musical “The Producers” you’ll know that Leo Bloom in the song “I Wanna Be a Producer” sings about turning in his accountant’s tools in order to become a Broadway producer.

-Now 88-year-old Al Zimbler isn’t yet headed to Broadway, but after retiring from his CPA practice, he has been actively pursuing a comedy career.
+Now 93-year-old Al Zimbler isn’t yet headed to Broadway, but after retiring from his CPA practice, he has been actively pursuing a comedy career (while he is about to celebrate 50 years of service to his one remaining accounting client).

 He’s taken improv and comedy writing classes in Chicago and Los Angeles, and he has taught senior improv in Chicago and on cruise ships.